 Take the tram the rest of the way down.
 As the tram station on the valley floor is several miles from the art museum trailhead, you’ll want to arrange to have someone pick you up.
 There is a fee to use the tram.

 Temperatures will cool as you go up the trail – the summit can be 20 degrees cooler or so than the valley floor.
-However, if hiking this trail as a series of increasingly longer day hikes, watch the temperatures on the valley floor; you may want to start early in the morning and return before the valley floor’s heat tackles you, especially as spring approaches summer.
-If hiking the trail in winter, you will encounter snow on the peak.
+However, if hiking this trail as a series of increasingly longer day hikes, watch the temperatures on the valley floor; you may want to start early in the morning prior to dawn and return before the valley floor’s heat tackles you, especially during spring and summer.
+You definitely do not want to attempt the whole trail and probably not more than a half-mile of it during the daytime in summer.
+Also, if hiking the trail in winter, be prepared to encounter snow on the peak.

 As the first several miles and the last couple of the trail are exposed to the sun, be sure to don sunscreen, sunglasses and a brimmed hat.
 Always carry enough water.
 A trekking pole and good hiking boots are a must.